Selank and Semax — research-grade Russian nootropic peptides in the UAE

 The Semax mechanism literature is concentrated on three findings:

 - BDNF and neurotrophin upregulation.
-The 2010 Shadrina paper documents Semax-induced upregulation of BDNF and other neurotrophin gene expression in rat brain tissue, providing the molecular substrate most commonly cited in the cognitive-research literature [3].
+Agapova and colleagues (2007) showed that a single intranasal dose of Semax rapidly increases BDNF and NGF gene expression in the rat hippocampus within an hour of administration — the molecular substrate most commonly cited in the cognitive-research literature [3].

 Semax has been used clinically in the Russian Federation in stroke-recovery and cognitive-research contexts; the English-language clinical replication is again limited.
 Research-grade supply context: our Semax 5 mg consultation page.